ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 #### Finding all readings for a piece of infrastructure
 {: #finding-all-readings-for-a-piece-of-infrastructure}

-As our partitions are infrastructure-based, we can use `_all_docs` for a partition.
+As our partitions are infrastructure-based, you can use `_all_docs` for a partition.
 For example, query all readings for the `bridge-1234` infrastructure piece by using the following command.